JetBrains-Research/kinference/README.md

 ### ONNXRuntime CPU and ONNXRuntime GPU
-Java backends that use [ONNXRuntime](https://github.com/microsoft/onnxruntime) as an inference engine and provide common KInference API to interact with ONNXRuntime library.
+Java backends that use [ONNXRuntime](https://github.com/microsoft/onnxruntime) as an inference engine and provide common KInference API to interact with the ONNXRuntime library.

 Note that the GPU backend is **CUDA-only**.
 To check on the system requirements, visit the following [link](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html#requirements)